-Financial assets
+Financial assets Initial recognition and measurement

 At initial recognition, the Group measures a financial asset at its fair value plus, in the case of financial assets not recorded at fair value through profit or loss, transaction costs that are attributable to the acquisition of the financial asset.
 Transaction cost of financial assets carried at fair value through profit or loss is expensed in the Statement of Profit or loss.